-It has a 10inch carbide blade that is sharp to cut through thick materials.
+It has a 10-inch carbide blade that is sharp to cut through thick materials.
 It is adjustable and replaceable.
 When you run a poor installation, that results in vibration.
-Whenever you notice breakages or blunt edges, you have to change the blade.
+You must change the blade whenever you notice breakages or blunt edges.
 That makes the operation smooth and easy.

 The table is of magnesium.
 It is measured 27 by 22 inches and is spacious for standard material.

 Miter cuts are a bit fair due to the excellent miter attachment.
 The miter gauge uses an auxiliary fence board.
-It uses bolts, and the fasteners have to stay within the face board.
+It uses bolts, and the fasteners must stay within the face board.

 Dust collection system